KamilPopczyk/convnet-drawer/README.md

 Models can be visualized via Keras-like ([Sequential](https://keras.io/models/sequential/)) model definitions.
 The result can be saved as SVG file or pptx file!

+## Added features in this fork
+New features in fork:

+- Dropout layer support
+- Activation layer support (skipping)
+- Verbose mode (add activation function in layers)

 ## Requirements
 python-pptx (if you want to save models as pptx)